nasena21/mahjong/01_Introduction_to_Tenhou/04_Playing_a_game.md

 than it is in other rules.
 However, this does not mean that it is your only priority;
 you would still want to improve your placement in a game when doing so is a realistic possibility.

+a
+You might wonder why they still calculate the ﬁnal scores with uma and oka in Tenhou if they are irrelevant; I honestly have no idea.